Arcitec/discord-flatpak-rpc-bridge/README.md

 ```sh
 ./install.sh -u
 ```
-- The service will automatically stop for the *currently active* user.
+- The service will also automatically stop for the *currently active* user.
-- Note: If multiple users are simultaneously logged into your system, they should either log out or restart the machine, which will stop their services too.
+- Note: If multiple users are simultaneously logged into your system, they should either log out or restart the machine, which will stop their running services too.

 ## Frequently Asked Questions